darkfall/cocos2dx-extensions/readme.md

 ###CCMenuItemProgressTimer

 	* CCMenuItemProgressTimer: CCMenuItem with a progress timer mask.
-Useful for skill button will cooldown.
+Useful for skill button with cooldown etc.